Alex-G-Strong/Alex-G-Strong.github.io/content/posts/bungy/index.md

 ![Smiling at the camera](chair.webp)

-Freed from the chair, I shuffled in smaller increments to the open back of the platform, and the waiting edge.
-As I got closer, my hand instinctively reaching out to steady my progress towards the edge.
+Freed from the chair, I shuffled in smaller increments to the open back of the platform and the waiting edge.
+As I got closer, my hand instinctively reached out to steady my progress towards the edge.

-The water below was very very far below.
-Directly below me over the edge the crystal clear air did nothing to blur the detail of the white water rapids at the distant bottom of the canyon.
+The water was very, very far below.
+Directly below me, over the edge, the crystal-clear air did nothing to blur the detail of the white-water rapids at the distant bottom of the canyon.

-"Just remember to dive head first.
-Alright jump in in five, four, three—" "Woah woah woah, can I get a second" I said.
+"Just remember to dive headfirst.
+Alright, jump in in five, four, three—" "Whoa whoa whoa, can I get a second?"
+I said.
-"What are you waiting for mate?"
-Replied the Kiwi,
+"What are you waiting for, mate?"
+Replied the Kiwi.
-I was not entirely sure I knew how to fall head first, and my protest was intended to give me a second to think it through.
-'You know that no amount of thinking will magically give you the somatic understanding and/or confidence to jump off, right' a voice inside my head said.
-'You'll just have to do it'.
+I was not entirely sure I knew how to fall headfirst, and my protest was intended to give me a second to think it through.
+'You know that no amount of thinking will magically give you the somatic understanding and/or confidence to jump off, right?' a voice inside my head said.
+'You'll just have to do it.'
-I looked back at over the edge.
+I looked back over the edge.
 "Ok," said the kiwi, "five, four, three, two,"

 ![looking down](lookingdown.webp)